 …that we should be a kind of firstfruits of His creatures.

-Now, as life continues to move forward, I will continue to receive because God is unchangingly good, because by this I am kept further from sin and closer to Him, because my life is not my own, and because His glory is the very focal point of living.
-As I have done this receiving, I can also testify that God has been faithful to draw me near in the “yes” of new good gifts from His hand, even as He walked with me through the “no” of loss.
+Now, as life continues to move forward, I will continue to receive because God is unchangingly good, because by this I am kept from sins and closer to Him, because my life is not my own, and because His glory is the focal point of living.
+As I have done this receiving, I can testify that God has been faithful to draw me near in the “yes” of new good gifts from His hand, even as He walked with me through the “no” of loss.

 This post was originally published at Hope Mommies.